Svahnen/text-adventure-game/README.md

 10. When using "open" look through inventory and use key automatically if found: Done
 11. Add doors to the rooms with a class function instead.
 Would make it possible to create rooms without doors.
 12. Implement random computer password: Done
+13. Add a floor class that is a parent to room: Done

 ## Bugs: